A multiwavelength study of the Galactic center black hole candidate MAXI J1744-294: Abstract

 \section{Abstract}

-For the first time in nearly a decade, a new, bright transient was detected in the central parsec (pc) of the Galaxy.
-MAXI J1744-294 was never observed in outburst prior to January 2025.
-We present the results of a broadband, multi-wavelength study of this enigmatic source, including data from the \nustar, \chandra, \xmm, \swift, and \nicer\ X-ray telescopes, as well as complementary radio and near-infrared observations.
-We find that \src\ remained in the bright/soft state throughout the first months of 2025.
-Spectral hardening was observed in April 2025, followed by a decline in flux.
-Based on the spectral and temporal characteristics of the source, we identify \src\ as a candidate black hole (BH) low-mass X-ray binary (LMXB) -- the fourth candidate BH transient discovered within a (projected) distance of one pc from the Galactic supermassive black hole Sgr~A*.
-This discovery provides further evidence for a cusp of BH-LMXBs in the central pc of our Galaxy, as argued for in previous observational work and suggested by analytical and theoretical work.
-Our multi wavelength study, involving a complementary range of observatories and spanning different outburst states, can serve as a model for future time domain astrophysics research.
+For the first time in nearly a decade, a bright transient was detected in the central parsec (pc) of the Galaxy.
+MAXI J1744-294, or -- as it was known in its previous life -- Swift J174540.2-290037, was discovered in outburst by the \maxi\ telescope in January 2025.
+We present the results of a broadband, multi-wavelength study of \src, including data from the \nustar, \chandra, \xmm, \swift, and \nicer\ X-ray telescopes, as well as complementary radio and near-infrared observations.
+We analyze the changing X-ray emission as the outburst evolved from the high/soft to the low/hard state.
+Using relativistic reflection features in the data, we estimate a spin of $a>0.92$ and viewing inclination $\theta=28^{+3}_{-4}$ deg, consistent with the parameters measured for Swift J174540.2-290037.
+Based on the spectral and temporal characteristics of \src, we reaffirm its classification as a candidate black hole (BH) low-mass X-ray binary (LMXB) -- the third candidate BH transient discovered within 20 arcsec of the Galactic supermassive black hole Sgr~A*.
+This work provides further evidence for a cusp of BH-LMXBs in the central pc of our Galaxy, as argued for in previous observational studies and suggested by analytical and theoretical work.
+Our ongoing multi-wavelength study, involving a complementary range of observatories and spanning different outburst states, can serve as a model for future time domain astrophysics research.

 \keywords{\uat{X-ray transient sources}{1852} --- \uat{Galactic center}{565} --- \uat{Low-mass x-ray binary stars}{939} --- \uat{Stellar mass black holes}{1611} --- \uat{Accretion}{14} --- \uat{High Energy astrophysics}{739}}